What does Cub Scouting offer my son or daughter?

 - Attend Cub Scout Family campouts with your son.
 Tiger Scouts must have a parent or guardian present on campouts.

-- Purchase the needed Book for your child’s Den Placement.
+- Purchase the needed handbook for your cub scout

 - HAVE FUN!